AnoopAlias/AUTOM8N/docs/installation_cluster.rst

 and you should use master and slaves as the nameservers for the domain to ensure DNS LoadBalancing.

-.. tip:: Disable chkservd and all its drivers on slave DNS only server's as chkservd can cause troubles in cluster operation.
+.. tip:: Disable tailwatchd and all its drivers on slave DNS only server's as chkservd can cause troubles in cluster operation.

          Disable all cronjobs including upcp cron in slaves crontab ( upcp sometimes removes non-cpanel components set up by the cluster )